emyyue/BioPathNet/README.md

-# NBFNet: Neural Bellman-Ford Networks #
+# BioKGC: Biomedical Knowledge Graph Completion #

-This is the official codebase of the manuscript

-BioKGC: Path-based reasoning in biomedical knowledge graphs
+This is the official codebase of the manuscript **BioKGC: Path-based reasoning in biomedical knowledge graphs**

 ## Overview ##
 BioKGC is a graph neural network framework, adapted from [NBFNet][paper],